basilhan/keras/README.md

 # keras
-A central place to keep Keras runs
+A central place to keep Keras test runs